ChienDuong/roboticfd/README.md

-To manual control robot we only need to use 3 packages
+To manual control robot, we only need to use 3 packages

  ![tree](wiki/images/manual_control_robot_simulation.png)